 Predictions are based on average summer day (high fire danger) and bad summer day (very high to extreme fire danger) scenarios for south-west Victoria.
 Weather parameters are based on local knowledge.
-Calculations are based upon CSIRO 1997a and 1997b.
-Pasture is 80% cured (CFA 2001).
+Calculations are based on CSIRO 1997a and 1997b.
+Pasture is 80 per cent cured (CFA 2001).
 Fuel loads were determined from visual assessment of 'natural pasture'.